Thomas Robinson (orientalist)

-Thomas Robinson (1790 – 17 May 1873) was an English churchman and academic.
-He became Archdeacon of Madras in 1826, Lord Almoner's Professor of Arabic at Cambridge in 1837, and Master of the Temple in 1845.
+Thomas Robinson (1790 – 17 May 1873) was an English churchman and academic who became the Archdeacon of Madras in 1826, Lord Almoner's Professor of Arabic at Cambridge in 1837, and Master of the Temple in 1845.

 Life

 Robinson was the youngest son of Thomas Robinson (1749–1813).
 He was educated at Rugby School and Trinity College, Cambridge, where he matriculated as a scholar in 1809.
 In 1810 he gained the first Bell scholarship, and he graduated B.A. in 1813.
 He proceeded M.A. in 1816, was admitted ad eundem at Oxford in 1839, and graduated D.D. in 1844.

-Robinson was ordained deacon in 1815 and priest in 1816, then going out as a missionary to India.
+Robinson was ordained deacon in 1815 and priest in 1816, then went out as a missionary to India.
 He was appointed chaplain on the Bombay establishment, and was stationed first at Seroor and then at Poonah.
 He attracted the notice of Thomas Fanshaw Middleton, and in 1825 he was appointed chaplain to Middleton's successor, Reginald Heber.
 He was present at Trichinopoly on 2 April 1826, when Heber was drowned, and preached and published a funeral sermon.
-Before the end of 1826 he was made Archdeacon of Madras.
+Before the end of 1826, he was made Archdeacon of Madras.

-In 1837 Robinson was appointed Lord Almoner's Professor of Arabic in the University of Cambridge.
+In 1837 Robinson was appointed Lord Almoner's Professor of Arabic at the University of Cambridge.
 In 1845 he was elected Master of the Temple, and in 1847 was appointed Prebendary of Mora with a stall in St Paul's Cathedral.
 In 1853 was presented to the rectory of Therfield, Hertfordshire.
-In the following year he was made canon of Rochester Cathedral, resigning his professorship at Cambridge.
+In the following year, he was made canon of Rochester Cathedral, resigning his professorship at Cambridge.
 He gave up his rectory in 1860, and the mastership of the Temple in 1869, being succeeded by Charles John Vaughan.

 Robinson died at the Precincts, Rochester, on 13 May 1873.